jmicko/coinbot/README.md

 Before you get started, make sure you have the following software installed on your computer:

 - [Node.js](https://nodejs.org/en/) - version 20
-- [PostrgeSQL](https://www.postgresql.org/) - currently using version 14, but nothing is very db fancy so other versions probably work just fine
+- [PostrgeSQL](https://www.postgresql.org/) - local dev scripts currently use version 16 to match the old dev database
 - [Nodemon](https://nodemon.io/) - You can install this globally with `npm install -g nodemon`.
 It is used by the dev scripts
 - [PM2](https://pm2.keymetrics.io/) - optional, for running in a production environment